inspatiallabs/inspatial-dev/packages/core/dev/util/README.md

 33. `countries`: Utilities for handling country data.
 34. `encoding`: Utilities for encoding and decoding data.
 35. `regexEscape`: Escapes special characters in a regex pattern.
-36. `types`: Type utilities for TypeScript.
-37. `buildMessage`: Constructs a formatted message to represent differences between data sets.
+36. `buildMessage`: Constructs a formatted message to represent differences between data sets.
-38. `sameStart`: Checks if two strings start with the same sequence.
+37. `sameStart`: Checks if two strings start with the same sequence.
-39. `farthestPoint`: Finds the farthest point in a dataset.
+38. `farthestPoint`: Finds the farthest point in a dataset.
-40. `difference`: Calculates the difference between two datasets.
+49. `difference`: Calculates the difference between two datasets.
-41. `convertImageToBase64DOM`: Converts an image file to a base64 string using the DOM.
+40. `convertImageToBase64DOM`: Converts an image file to a base64 string using the DOM.
-42. `svgToTinyDataUri`: Converts an SVG to a tiny data URI.
+41. `svgToTinyDataUri`: Converts an SVG to a tiny data URI.
-43. `svgToSrcSet`: Converts an SVG to a srcset-compatible data URI.
+42. `svgToSrcSet`: Converts an SVG to a srcset-compatible data URI.
-44. `stringify`: Converts an object to a string.
+43. `stringify`: Converts an object to a string.

 For detailed usage and parameters of each utility, please refer to the source code or our comprehensive documentation.